New Zealand’s mosquitoes

 We currently don’t have enough data to be conclusive about our native species’ decline.

-The limited data we have only comes from our international air and sea ports.
+The limited data we have comes from our international air and sea ports.
 Mosquitoes are closely monitored at these ports so exotic mosquitoes can be detected quickly and eradicated before they can establish themselves.

 What we need you to do